Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/08_Lustre.md

 be rather expensive compared to the cost of reading the file once opened.

-As a rule of thumb, if you access a lot of data with a data access pattern that can exploit parallelism, try to use all OSTs of the Lustre file system:
+As a rule of thumb, if you access a lot of data with a data access pattern that can exploit parallelism, try to use all OSTs of the Lustre file system without unnecessary overloading them:

 -   If the number of files that will be accessed simultaneously is larger than the number of OSTs, it is best to not spread a single file across OSTs and hence use a *stripe count* of 1.